keepthatworktoyourself/otter/README.md

 }
 ```

-Your app also must import Otter's small amount of its own CSS and that of the Quill editor:
+When using your own compiled Tailwind, your bundle must also must import Otter's small amount of its own CSS and that of the Quill editor:

 ```js
 import 'otter/dist/css/quill.snow.css'